Sidhant-1299/Ariadne/README.md

 Ariadne should be judged by one standard:

-> Does it help the researcher maintain a better thread through the target?
+> Does it help the researcher maintain a better thread through the target and move from observation to testable action with less friction?

-If a feature does not improve orientation, memory, hypothesis quality, evidence quality, or report traceability, it does not belong in the core.
+If a feature does not improve orientation, memory, hypothesis quality, payload selection, recon direction, evidence quality, or report traceability, it does not belong in the core.

 ---

 ## One-Sentence Definition

-**Ariadne is a human-in-the-loop cybersecurity research harness that preserves target-specific context, generates testable hypotheses, critiques evidence, and helps researchers navigate complex digital systems without losing the thread.**
+**Ariadne is a human-in-the-loop cybersecurity research harness that coordinates specialized agents to preserve target-specific context, suggest creative tests and payload directions, critique evidence, and help researchers navigate complex digital systems without losing the thread.**